SamuelReeder/caspr/README.md

   ```bash
   npm install
   ```
-- Add the .env file (see the Local Environment Configuration section below)
+- Add the `.env.local` file to the app folder (see the Local Environment Configuration section below)
 - Start the development server:
   ```bash
   npm run dev